The remote islands of Torres Strait are home to a unique Aboriginal culture and a virtually untouched natural environment.

 The islands are virtually undiscovered

-Forget crowds – in the Torres Strait Islands there’s a good chance you won’t ever see another tourist.
+Forget crowds – in the Torres Strait Islands, there’s a good chance you won’t ever see another tourist.
 Some of that is down to logistics.
 Only a few of the islands permit visitors, you may need to arrange permits and transport options are limited.
-But once you arrive, that will all be forgotten.
-Tiny villages lined with shady stands of bougainvillea, blissful beaches and laid-back locals are waiting to welcome you to this little slice of paradise.
+But step foot on these picture-perfect islands and that will all be forgotten.
+Tiny villages lined with leaves and flowers, blissful beaches and laid-back locals are waiting to welcome you to this little slice of paradise.